Verdagon/Vale/docs/notes/StandardLibrary.md

 A linked array list, where every slab has a certain number of elements.

+Good for holding an unknown number of things with stable addresses, with good iterating speed.

 ## PageList

 A linked array list, where every slab has a specified number of bytes.

+Bad for random access (O(N)) so perhaps we should definitely have an accompanying array that points to each of the chunks.

 ## ExponentialSegmentedList

 A linked array list, where the first slab has 64 bytes, next slab has 128, and so on.

 If theyre immutables or unis, then maybe this can lower to just be a vector.

+Bad for random access (O(logN)) so perhaps we should have an accompanying array that points to each of the chunks instead of working forwards or backwards.

 ## PinningHashMap